RE-OPENING of CCCV:

 RESERVED SECTION – FACE MASK ONLY

-Beginning Sunday, September 20, we will provide a seating area designated for individuals who wish to wear a mask and prefer to sit through service in a space where other worshippers are also wearing masks for both 1st and 2nd services.
+We will continue to provide a seating area designated for individuals who wish to wear a mask and prefer to sit through service in a space where other worshippers are also wearing masks for both Sunday and Wednesday church services.

-This designated area will be in the north part of the sanctuary towards the back, and there will be ushers and signs directing you to this area.
+The designated areas inside the Sanctuary and Chapel are on the north side of the buildings towards the back, and there will be ushers and signs directing you to these areas.

-You’re welcome to sit anywhere in the sanctuary, but if you are more comfortable sitting around others who are also wearing masks, we are providing this option for you!
+You’re welcome to sit anywhere in the Sanctuary and Chapel, but if you are more comfortable sitting around others who are also wearing masks, we are providing this option for you!

 - Offering buckets will not be circulated during service.
 Additional Agape (offering) boxes will be available in the foyers and located throughout campus for your convenience.
 Giving Kiosks are located in the foyers and on-line giving is another option.

 - At the conclusion of services, the side doors located to each side of the stage area will be available, as exits, for those sitting in the first section of pews.
 Persons in the middle section pews may exit through the side or rear doors.
 Persons in the rows in the back of the sanctuary may exit through the rear doors.

 - For now, Bibles will not be available in the Sanctuary pews and paper Bulletins will not be distributed.